About Dane John Hill

 How can I reach James Howard, Lord of the Dungeon?

-For correspondence with James Howard, kindly proceed to his contact page.
+For correspondence with James Howard, please proceed to his contact page.

 Miscellaneous